Israel & History

 That is why so many later disputes inside Zionism can be traced back to the same moment.
 Should Zionism be mostly political, cultural, labor-oriented, religious, diplomatic, or territorial?
 Should it define success as sovereignty, safety, language revival, mass immigration, moral transformation, or all of the above?
 The Basel Program did not settle every one of those questions.
 It created the arena in which they would be fought.

-In that sense, the First Zionist Congress remains important not because it ended argument, but because it made argument productive.
+In that sense, the First Zionist Congress remains important because it made argument productive.